stackunderflow111/blog/content/post/2021-09-16-covariance-and-contravariance/index.en.md

 We introduced the fact that method parameters are in contravariant position using an example of covariant generic class, but actually it holds for all generic classes.
 Suppose we have a generic class `P` with a type parameter `T`, and `P[A] < P[B]`.
 Suppose `P[T].m(value: G[T])` is a method which takes a parameter of type `G[T]`.
 For type safety, `P[A].m(value: G[A])` should accept any arguments given to `P[B].m(value: G[B])`, which means the set corresponding to `G[B]` is a subset of the set corresponding to `G[A]`, or, in other words `G[B] < G[A]`. since `P[A]` is defined to be a subtype of `P[B]`, we can find that `value`, a method parameter, is in contravariant position.
 Notice that we do not specify the variance of `P` w.r.t. `T`.

 We already know that functions are contravariant w.r.t. their parameters, and now we also know that method parameters are in contravariant position.
 What is the relation between the two "contravariance"?
-It turns out that by ensuring contravariant position for `value`, we have `G[B] < G[A]`, making `P[A].m` become a subtype of `P[B].m` (because functions are contravariant w.r.t. their parameters), which ensures that `P[A].m` is always suitable what `P[B].m` is required, a.k.a. the "type safety" for `P[A]` and `P[B]`.
+It turns out that by ensuring contravariant position for `value`, we have `G[B] < G[A]`, making `P[A].m` become a subtype of `P[B].m` (because functions are contravariant w.r.t. their parameters), which ensures that `P[A].m` is always suitable when `P[B].m` is required, a.k.a. the "type safety" for `P[A]` and `P[B]`.
 Below is a illustration of the relations.
 By the same reason, the return value of a method is in the covariant position since functions are covariant w.r.t. their return value.

 ![contravariant position](images/contravaraiant_position.png)